studiocolibri/1kbart/content/about.md

 In the last couple of years, the average size of website pages has been growing drastically, mainly caused by the use of heavy ressources & media, not only having an impact on energy use and carbon emissions but also on User Experience.

 Does modern digital art have to be necessarily heavy & energy-intensive?
-The idea behind this website is to challenge designers to create the most lightweight artworks possible, pushing the boundaries of format limitations, creativity & minimalism.
+The idea behind this website is to challenge designers to create the most lightweight artworks possible, pushing the boundaries of format limitations, technologies & minimalism.